Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 If you notice red or yellow flame on your burners, it could mean your appliance burner or gas jets need cleaning, or that carbon monoxide is produced due to incomplete combustion.

-Otherwise, you may have a leak.
+Otherwise, you may have a gas leak in house.

 Gas appliances should be serviced once every two years or as frequently as the manufacturer’s recommendation.